Meredith O'Connor: Music

 O'Connor released her debut EP in February 2013.
 The music video for the lead single "Celebrity" went viral on YouTube The EP received positive reviews from music bloggers Andrew Greenhalgh and G. W. Hill.

-O’Connor's single "Just the Thing" was officially released on iTunes on April 22, 2014.
+O'Connor's single "Just the Thing" was officially released on iTunes on April 22, 2014.
 O'Connor released her debut album "I am" in late 2015.
 The song "Stronger" from the album features Disney's Teen Beach movie's Garrett Clayton.

-O'Connor is a celebrity advocate for the United Nation's Project 50/50.
+O'Connor is a celebrity advocate for the United Nations' Project 50/50.
 Her next film will be based on her own life, produced and directed by Ilyssa Goodman, who directed "A Cinderella Story".

 O'Connor's international mental health campaign called "You Are Not Alone" features celebrities from around the world to raise funds and awareness for mental illness treatment.
 Celebrities include K-pop singer Minzy, Argentina's RUGGERO, afro-pop singer Reekado Banks, and Mary Wilson of the Supremes.